-- 1. Each bit in the IER corresponding to an interrupt input must be set to 1.
-This allows the AXI INTC core to begin accepting interrupt input signals.
-INT0 has the highest priority, and it corresponds to the least significant bit (LSB) in the IER. - 2.
+- 1. Each bit in the IER corresponding to an interrupt must be set to 1.
+This allows the AXI INTC core to begin accepting interrupt input signals and software interrupts.
+INT(0) has the highest priority, and it corresponds to the LSB in the IER. - 2.
 The MER must be programmed based on the intended use of the AXI INTC core.
-There are two bits in the MER: the Hardware Interrupt Enable (HIE) and the Master IRQ Enable (ME).
+There are two bits in the MER, the HIE and the ME.
 The ME bit must be set to enable the interrupt request output. - 3.
-If software testing is to be performed, The HIE bit must remain at its reset value of 0.
+If software testing of hardware interrupts is to be performed, the HIE bit must remain at its reset value of 0.
 Software testing can now proceed by writing a 1 to any bit position in the ISR that corresponds to an existing interrupt input.
 A corresponding interrupt request is generated if that interrupt is enabled, and interrupt handling proceeds normally. - 4.
-After software testing has been completed, or if software testing is not performed, a 1 is written to the HIE bit, which enables the hardware interrupt inputs and disables any further software generated interrupts. - 5.
+After software testing has been completed, or if software testing is not performed, a 1 is written to the HIE bit, which enables the hardware interrupt inputs and disables any further software generated hardware interrupts. - 5.
 After a 1 has been written to the HIE bit, any further writes to this bit have no effect.
 This feature prevents stray pointers from accidentally generating unwanted interrupt requests, while still allowing self-test software to perform system tests at power-up or after a reset.

-Reading the ISR indicates which inputs are active.
-If present, the IPR indicates which enabled inputs are active.
+Reading the ISR indicates which interrupts are active.
+If present, the IPR indicates which enabled interrupts are active.
 Reading the IVR provides the ordinal value of the highest priority interrupt that is enabled and active.
-In fast interrupt mode, that is when C_HAS_FAST = 1, reading any IVAR provides the interrupt vector address of that particular interrupt.
+In fast interrupt mode ( $C{AS_FAST} = 1$ ), reading any IVAR provides the interrupt vector address of that particular interrupt.